-This M.Sc. program in Translational Oncology will provide high-quality training for basic scientists and clinicians in the theoretical and practical aspects of the causes and treatment of cancer.
-A major focus of the programme is the cellular and molecular basis of cancer.
-The course also covers the scientific and clinical challenges pertinent to the management of site specific cancers, and all aspects of cancer treatment from standard therapies to ‘individualised’ molecular targeted and immune-based therapies.
-The focus of the course is research led teaching in aspects of translational cancer research.
+This M.Sc. programme in Translational Oncology focuses on the cellular and molecular basis of cancer.
+The course also covers the scientific and clinical challenges pertinent to the management of site-specific cancers, and all aspects of cancer treatment from standard therapies to ‘individualised’ molecular targeted and immune-based therapies.

 Study Translational Oncology (M.Sc.) at Trinity

 An overview of programme and application requirements to study Translational Oncology (M.Sc.) at Trinity College Dublin.

 AwardsNFQ Level 9